Statement of Compliance with the QCA Corporate Governance Code

 Following the Group’s preliminary and half year results, meetings are held with analysts, institutional shareholders and groups of private shareholders.
 These meetings allow the Chairman and Executive Directors to update shareholders on the Group’s strategy and performance.

 Regular updates are provided to the Board on meetings with shareholders and analysts, and brokers’ opinions are made available to the Board.
-Executive and Non-Executive Directors are available to meet shareholders if required, and all Directors attend the Company’s AGM where the chairpersons of the Audit and Remuneration Committees are available to answer questions, if required.
+Executive and Non-Executive Directors are available to meet shareholders if required.
+All Directors attend the Company’s AGM where the chairs of the Audit, Nomination and Remuneration Committees are available to answer questions.